Nynergy/lyra/README.md

 ```

 In your case, you would specify the IP and port that your LMS is running on,
 rather than the exact ones I have used above.
-If you want to configure any
+If you want to set any colors to
-colors to something other than the default ones, you can add any/all of the
+something other than the default ones, you can add any/all of the following to
-following to your config:
+your config:

 ```json
 {